The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

-Figure \ref{fig:hists_covar_selection} shows the null and $p$-hacked distributions for $K = 3$ when researchers use two-sided tests with general-to-specific and specific-to-general specification searches, and one-sided tests with the general-to-specific approach.
-In addition, it shows the null and $p$-hacked distributions for $K\in\{5,7\}$ when researchers use two-sided tests with general-to-specific specification search.\footnote{To generate these distributions, we run the algorithm one million times and collect $p$-hacked and non-$p$-hacked results.} The threshold approach leads to a discontinuity in the $p$-curve and may lead to non-increasing $p$-curves and humps below significance thresholds.
-By contrast, reporting the minimum $p$-value across all possible specifications generally leads to continuous and non-increasing $p$-curves.
-The distribution of $h$ is an important determinant of the shape of the $p$-curve, especially when researchers use the threshold approach.
-The larger $h$, the higher the probability that the researchers find significant results in the initial specification and thus will not engage in further specification search.
-Finally, as expected, the violations of the testable restrictions are more pronounced when $K$ is large, that is when researchers have many degrees of freedom.
+Figure \ref{fig:hists_covar_selection} shows the null distributions ($p$-curves without $p$-hacking), including estimates of the average power of the underlying studies, and the alternative distributions ($p$-curves with $p$-hacking).\footnote{To generate these distributions, we run the algorithm one million times and collect $p$-hacked and non-$p$-hacked results.} The threshold approach leads to a discontinuity in the $p$-curve and may lead to non-increasing $p$-curves and humps below significance thresholds.
+By contrast, the minimum approach generally leads to continuous and non-increasing $p$-curves.
+The distribution of $h$ is an important determinant of the shape of the $p$-curve.
+It affects the joint distribution of $p$-values under both $p$-hacking approaches and the probability that the researchers find significant results earlier under the threshold approaches.
+Finally, as expected, the violations of the testable restrictions are more pronounced for large $K$ (i.e., when researchers have many degrees of freedom).